tolees/sconti/content/B07TVDQRM2-it.md

 ℹ️:

+- Funko pop! is the 2018 toy of the year and peoples choice award winner
+- From gladiator, maximus, as a stylized pop vinyl from funko
-- Check out the other Gladiator figures from Funko Collect them all
+- Check out the other gladiator figures from funko collect them all
 - Figure stands 9cm and comes in a window display box
-- Funko POP! is the 2018 Toy of the Year and Peoples Choice award winner
-- From Gladiator, Maximus, as a stylized POP vinyl from Funko

 [Acquista qui!!](https://www.amazon.it/dp/B07TVDQRM2/?tag=tolees00-21)